Home - Electrical equipment

 4. Shielding special clothing.

-5. Insulated overalls.
+5. Insulated workwear.

-It is needed in order to protect people in the workplace from cold, wind and rain.
+Needed to protect people in the workplace from cold, wind and rain.

 6. Corporate clothing.